spikedoanz/wandbinhood/README.md

 ![Example Image](./assets/example.png)

-For the intersection of gambling, deep learning, and unix ricing (wip)
+For the intersection of gambling, deep learning, and unix ricing

 ## Example Usage ##